Mitch-Dor/unite-team-comp-analyzer/README.md

 - Add to pokemon_moves table in db editor
 - Add to pokemon_attributes in db editor
 - Add to tier_list in db editor
+- As soon as players have an understanding: Add to pokemon_insights in db editor

 #### Setting Up The DB: